 Main Subheading: Delving into the Instantaneous Rate of Change

 Think about a curve on a graph.
 The average rate of change between two points on that curve is simply the slope of the line connecting those points – the secant line.
-However, the instantaneous rate of change at a single point is the slope of the line that touches the curve at that point and goes in the same direction – the tangent line.
+On the flip side, the instantaneous rate of change at a single point is the slope of the line that touches the curve at that point and goes in the same direction – the tangent line.
 This seemingly simple shift from a secant line to a tangent line is what unlocks the ability to analyze change with pinpoint accuracy.

 Comprehensive Overview: Unpacking the Concept